Post Updated:🕓 9 min read

-If you’re new to surfing, understanding the types of surfboards and what each offers can help you choose the best one for you.
-In this article we’ll be going through each surfboard type as well as the advantages and disadvantages of each one.
+Understanding the different types of surfboards can help decide which surfboard fits best.
+In this article I’ll be going through each surfboard type as well as the advantages and disadvantages of each one.

 Types of Surfboards

 So, lets start off at the very beginning with the basics.

 There are different surfboard types for different surfing abilities.
 For example, if you’re a beginner surfer you’ll need a different surfboard compared to a professional surfer.

 Now, lets go through each surfboard type and discuss the advantages and disadvantages each one provides.

 Foam Surfboards / Foamie

 Let’s start with every surfer’s first surfboard, the foam surfboard or foamie as it’s sometimes called.

 Whether your buying your first or last surfboard, the foam surfboard will play a part somewhere in your surfing journey.
 These surfboards are mainly used by surf schools and beginners learning to catch their first waves.